A horse and tipi at Spiritstone Ranch.

 • Ground-based sessions with no riding

-• Families, schools, and community groups welcome
+• Individuals, families, schools, teams, and community groups welcome

 Askî, the land